SALTAPIS/enter-the-vibe/docs/app-overview.md

 1. **Starting the Experience**:
    - Click the "START EXPERIENCE" button on the start screen
-   - Audio will begin playing automatically
+   - Watch the historical intro sequence about Konrad Zuse and early computing
-   - Credits sequence will start with Phase 1
+   - The intro automatically transitions to the credits sequence after completion

 2. **Adjusting Beat Detection**:
    - Use Peak Threshold slider to adjust sensitivity